octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

   sources.
 Building this from scratch is a lot of months.
-* **Familiar UX for agents.** The "agents already speak bash" thesis is genuinely useful; if our future indexer surfaces a search UI to an agent, mirage's `Workspace.execute` is a natural sandbox.
+* **Familiar UX for agents.** The "agents already speak bash" thesis is genuinely useful; if our future indexer surfaces a search UI to an agent, Mirage's `Workspace.execute` is a natural sandbox.
 * **Cache + freshness are correct.** The path-keyed file cache and the TTL'd index cache are simple, predictable, and Redis-backed for multi-replica deployments.